 Despite the dangers of credit cards, they can be used as a tool and help you build your credit rating back up after your Trust Deed.
 Every time you make a payment on a credit card on time, you add a good credit event to your file so you want to build up a bank of these good credit events.

-Unfortunately only those cards with high rates of 25-40% will be open to you, some of which can be up to 25% APR and upwards, but this doesn’t matter.
+Unfortunately only those cards with high rates will be open to you, some of which can be up to 25% APR and upwards, but this doesn’t matter.
 You will not be carrying a balance like you used to so bite the bullet and get one specifically designed for people with poor credit histories.
 Some companies may actually reduce the interest rate over time as you prove yourself credit worthy.

 The Last Resort… Pre-Paid Credit Cards